wezm/wezm.net/v2/content/posts/2023/rust-classic-mac-os-app/index.md

 environments and WebAssembly.

 As something of a test-bed I created some
-WebAssembly bindings and built a page that allows you inspect MacBinary files online, with all parsing done client-side via the crate.
+WebAssembly bindings and built a page that allows you to inspect MacBinary files online, with all parsing done client-side via the crate.
 You can try it out at: <https://7bit.org/macbinary/>